andrevanzuydam/generic-api/readme.md

 ## Validation

-Adding a JbGapiValidation attribute to the ORM will invoke the built in validation.
+Adding a GenericApiValidation attribute to the ORM will invoke the built in validation.
 For example this will check if firstName is a string.

 ```
-#[JbGapiValidation('string')]
+#[GenericApiValidation('string')]
 public firstName;
 ```

-By extending the ValidationHelper one can write the extraValidate() function to do custom or extend existing validation.
+By extending the ValidationHelper one can write custom validations or manipulate values before or after the normal validations, by using the beforeValidate() and afterValidate() functions.
+Each one has the ability to return if the validation was correct, the value as is (including manipulations), and an error message if required.